TheMisinformationGame/MisinformationGame/docs/FirebasePricing.md

 ## Summary
 In summary, studies with many posts that contain images will likely run into the **Free Tier** usage limits.
-Therefore, as described under section 4, it is vital to reduce the size of the images you use in your study.
+Therefore, as described under _section 4_, it is vital to reduce the size of the images you use in your study.
 If you think you will come close to the usage limits, it will be best to upgrade your Firebase project to the